HL7/davinci-alerts/source/pages/usecases.md

 ### Da Vinci Notification Message Bundle Examples

-A Da Vinci Notification Bundles such as these examples can be assembled based on any of the above definitions.
+Da Vinci Notification Bundles such as these examples can be assembled based on any of the above definitions.

 {% include list-simple-bundles.xhtml %}